CMed01/portfolio-milestone-2/README.md

 * Link to the developers GitHub account.

 ### __Structure__
 Based on the content required in the scope of this project, this website will consist of only 1 page.
-The home page will have the game title display clearly the rules of the game with a start button.
+The home page will have the game title and display clearly the rules of the game with a start button.
 On click of the start button the game will load and have interactive functionality.
 The game will be contained in a centralised container, with a golf themed background image.

 ### __Skelton (Wireframes)__
 <details open>